 Dog Breeds That Don't Shed

-05 Apr 2023
+• 05 Apr 2023

 Love dogs but don't love sneezing?
 We empathise.
 Many allergies to dogs are actually a reaction to their hair and dander, so sharing a home with a shedding pooch is a no-go.

+Some pet parents really don't mind a bit of fluff.
+If you don't have an allergy (or a posh sofa) you may simply shrug and get on with the daily vacuuming.
 However, if you suffer from a dog-hair intolerance, that's not an option.
 It also could be that you have a job where you have to look super-smart or you work in an environment where stray hairs are a no-no.

 What Does a Hypoallergenic Dog Mean?

+Hypoallergenic is a term that refers to things which are believed to be less likely to cause allergy symptoms.
 For example, you may have seen bedding described as hypoallergenic and this is often purchased to prevent the likelihood of dust mites, which trigger allergic reactions.

-So what is a hypoallergenic dog?
 Truth be told, no dog is 100% hypoallergenic.

 Many people believe that dogs with certain types of non-shedding fur are hypoallergenic, but this isn’t technically the case.
-This is because it is not just fur which can trigger allergy symptoms, but also dander (dead skin cells) and saliva, we all know how much some pooches like a kiss!
+This is because it is not just fur which can trigger allergy symptoms, but also dander (dead skin cells) and saliva, we all know how much some pooches like a kiss.

 Having said that, there are certain breeds that are considered to be better for allergy sufferers because they are less likely to shed large amounts of fur.
-Poodles are a popular option, but there’s many to choose from in our list below
+Poodles are a popular option, but there’s many to choose from in our list below.

 Small Dogs That Don’t Shed